OWASP/www-policy/employee/index.md

 The OWASP Foundation and Insperity are committed to providing a safe workplace for employees, customers, vendors, volunteers, independent contractors and others with whom we do business.
 The company has zero tolerance for violent acts or threats of violence.
 You are expected to conduct yourself in a non-threatening, non-abusive manner at all times.
 Any direct, conditional or veiled threat of harm to any employee, guest or company property will be considered unacceptable behavior.
 Acts of violence, intimidation or bullying of others will not be tolerated.

 All employees share the responsibility in identifying and alleviating threatening or violent behaviors.
-Anyone who is subjected to or threatened with violence, or who is aware of another individual who has been subjected to or threatened with violence, is to immediately report this information to his/her supervisor, a management member or Insperity.
+Anyone who is subjected to or threatened with violence, or who is aware of another individual who has been subjected to or threatened with violence, is to immediately report this information to their supervisor, a management member or Insperity.
 You must assume that any threat is serious.
 The company will carefully investigate reports and maintain employee confidentiality to the fullest extent possible.

 The OWASP Foundation will take disciplinary action, up to and including termination, and/or legal action as appropriate, against any employee who commits or threatens to commit a violent act against any person while on company premises or while engaged in company business off the premises.